Tree Project in Tanzania

 Benefits of a sustainable tree project in Tanzania

-- It creates valuable new jobs.
+- It creates new and valuable jobs.

 - People escape poverty and hunger.